emilyvertosick/Statistics-Course/docs/07-week7.md

 Try to do at least lesson7a and lesson7b

 - lesson7a.rds: This is a large set of data on patients receiving adjuvant therapy after surgery for colon cancer.
-Describe this data set and determine which, if any, variables are prognostic in this patient group.
+Describe this dataset and determine which, if any, variables are prognostic in this patient group.

 - lesson7b.rds: These are time to recurrence data on forty patients with biliary cancer treated at one of two hospitals, one of which treats a large number of cancer patients and one of which does not.
 Do patients treated at a “high volume” hospital have a longer time to recurrence?

 - lesson7c.rds: These are data from a randomized trial comparing no treatment, levamisole (an immune stimulant) and levamisole combined with 5FU (a chemotherapy agent) and in the adjuvant treatment of colon cancer.
-Describe the data set.
+Describe the dataset.
 What conclusions would you draw about the effectiveness of the different treatments?

 - lesson7d.rds: More data on time to recurrence by hospital volume.
-Given this data set, determine whether patients treated at a “high volume” hospital have a longer time to recurrence.
+Given this dataset, determine whether patients treated at a “high volume” hospital have a longer time to recurrence.